lrndwy/ldjango/README.md

 │   ├── base.html                # Base HTML template for the application
 │
-├── .gitignore                   # File to specify files/folders that Git should ignore ├── db.sqlite3                   # SQLite database used by the project ├── manage.py                    # Command-line script to manage the Django project ├── package-lock.json            # File locking the versions of npm dependencies
+├── .gitignore                   # File to specify files/folders that Git should ignore ├── .env                         # Environment variables for the project ├── .env.example                 # Example environment variables for the project ├── db.sqlite3                   # SQLite database used by the project ├── manage.py                    # Command-line script to manage the Django project ├── package-lock.json            # File locking the versions of npm dependencies